alexishuf/hdtss/doc/CONFIG.md

    (e.g., code serializing solutions) pulls one solution, triggering all required processing only when it does so.
 3. `BATCH`: All processing steps are eagerly computed generating lists of solutions as result.
-This favors cache coherence when generating such lists but will strain the garbage collector or cause `OutOfMemoryError`s.
+This pattern favors cache coherence when generating such lists but is likely to stress the garbage collector or cause `OutOfMemoryError`s.

 The flow control type can be set for each individual SPARQL operator, as well for the processing of triple pattern queries against an HDT file.